Pros / The Nostalgia Electrics 4-Quart Ice Cream Maker is quiet for a bucket-style machine.

-Cons / You have to freeze the aluminum canister for several hours.
-Otherwise, you get soupy milkshakes.
+Cons / You must freeze the aluminum canister for several hours.
+Otherwise, you get soupy milkshakes instead of ice cream.

-Verdict / If you need lots of ice cream for a large group, this ice cream maker is a good option.
-It's quiet and portable, but keep in mind that its large size makes for slow freezing and slower cleaning.
+Verdict / If you need lots of ice cream for a large group, this machine is a good option.
+It's quiet and portable, but keep in mind that its large size makes for slow freezing and slow cleaning.

-The Nostalgia Electrics 4-Quart Ice Cream Maker is great for family reunions, picnics or other events.
-It makes a gallon of ice cream and comes with a long cord to reach outlets.
-For an ice cream maker its size, the Nostalgia Electrics unit is rather quiet.
-We were surprised at how much quieter this model is from other ice cream makers we reviewed.
+The Nostalgia Electrics 4-Quart Ice Cream Maker makes a gallon of ice cream, and for an ice cream maker its size, it is rather quiet.
+In fact, during testing, we were surprised at how much quieter it was than other ice cream makers we reviewed.

-The Nostalgia model works best with pre-chilled ingredients and plenty of ice and salt.
-If you don't layer the salt and ice correctly, the ice cream mixture has a soupy milkshake consistency.
-Because of the unit's design, it's hard to check the ice cream's texture with the ice piled in the outer bucket, which blocks your view of the inside canister.
+This Nostalgia model works best with pre-chilled ingredients and plenty of ice and salt.
+You place these items in layers in the bucket that surrounds the canister, which holds the ice cream ingredients.
+If you don't layer the salt and ice correctly, the ice cream mixture ends up as more of a thick liquid than actual ice cream.
+Because of the machine’s design, it's hard to check the ice cream's texture – the ice piled in the outer bucket blocks your view of inside the canister.
 And if you're not careful, salty ice cubes can easily fall into the mixture when you attempt to remove the paddle from the canister.

-The consistency problem is solved easily by leaving the aluminum canister in the freezer for a couple of extra hours.
-Another solution is extra churning after removing the canister from the bucket and letting it freeze an hour or two.
+The consistency problem is easily solved by leaving the aluminum canister in the freezer for a couple of hours so it is extremely cold, instead of following the manufacturer's recommendation of letting it stay in there until it's "cold to the touch."
+Another solution is extra churning and letting the ice cream freeze for an hour or two afterward.
 If you have any leftovers, the storage container comes with a handy lid and end cap to keep your ice cream fresh and frozen.

-This ice cream maker's huge size makes cleanup more intensive than its competitors.
+This ice cream maker's size makes it harder to clean than its competitors.
 When cleaning, you want to make sure you get all the ice and rock salt out of the bucket.
 Rock salt can crust at the bottom of the bucket, making it messier the next time you use it.
-There are no dishwasher-safe components to this machine, so you'll have to hand-wash each part with warm, soapy water.
+There are no dishwasher-safe components, so you have to hand-wash each part with warm, soapy water.
+The entire process took us 10 minutes, which is twice the time it took to clean the top-ranked ice cream makers we reviewed.
+Ice cream machines like the Cuisinart ICE-30BC Pure Indulgence create far less mess.

-Most people only use ice cream makers a couple of times a year, but the warranty for the Nostalgia ice cream maker is shorter than others by several months.
-The 90-day warranty may not cover the first few uses of this ice cream maker, which makes repairs or replacements much more expensive.
-This is the shortest warranty of any of the ice cream makers we reviewed.
+The Nostalgia ice cream maker’s warranty is shorter than others by several months.
+The 90-day warranty may not even cover the first few times you use this ice cream maker, which can make repairs or replacements much more expensive.
+This is the shortest warranty of any ice cream maker we reviewed.

 - Ease of Cleaning